Raji-art999/DynamicInteraction/README.md

-# AtomDynamicInteraction
+DynamicInteraction
- focuses on simulation, algorithm and behaviors
+ focuses on algorithm and behaviors